Wireless Public Alerting explained

 Emergency alerts begin with a distinct sound, known as theand may also cause the device to vibrate.

-On compatible wireless devices, the emergency alert will display an EMERGENCY ALERT/ALERTE D’URGENCE banner with more information describing the situation, instructions on what actions to take and where to find more information.
+On compatible wireless devices, the emergency alert will display an EMERGENCY ALERT/ALERTE D’URGENCE banner with information describing the situation, instructions on what actions to take and where to learn more.
 At the top of each emergency alert, the issuing government agency will be clearly indicated.

 As a general rule, emergency alerts will only be issued once.
 In the event that the issuing government has an update to the original alert, you will receive updated alert messages.